-Culture shock is a sense of anxiety, depression, confusion, is the feeling of disorientation experienced by someone when they are suddenly subjected to an unfamiliar culture and way of life, being cut off from your familiar culture, environment, and norms when doing business (or living) in a foreign country or society.
+Culture shock is a sense of anxiety, depression and confusion.
+It is also the feeling of disorientation experienced by someone when they are suddenly subjected to an unfamiliar culture and way of life, being cut off from your familiar culture, environment, and norms when doing business (or living) in a foreign country or society.

 Experiencing culture shock can lead to symptoms such as euphoria, discomfort, adjustment, acceptance, frustration, loneliness, and homesickness.